rossmacarthur/sheldon/docs/src/Examples.md

 # Examples

-This section demonstrates the configuration file contents for some popular plugins and themes.
+This section demonstrates the configuration file contents for some common installation practices as well how to configure popular plugins and themes.

 ## Deferred loading of plugins in Zsh